Locations:

 There’s encouraging research when it comes to cancer.

-In studies using wheatgrass juice on mouth cancer cells and colon cancer cells, wheatgrass juice slowed the growth of cancer cells and increase the death of cancer cells.
+In studies using wheatgrass juice on mouth cancer cells and colon cancer cells, wheatgrass juice slowed the growth of cancer cells and increased the death of cancer cells.
 Another study also shows that wheatgrass could help fight leukemia.

 Limits side effects of chemotherapy